Anna Harvey: Career

-Harvey began her career at Harper’s & Queen magazine (now Harper’s Bazaar) where she worked alongside Anna Wintour as Junior Fashion Editor.
+Harvey began her career at Harper’s & Queen magazine (now Harper's Bazaar) where she worked alongside Anna Wintour as Junior Fashion Editor.
 On the recommendation of Norman Parkinson, she joined Condé Nast Publications in 1970 as Fashion Director of Brides magazine.

-Following a brief stint at Good Housekeeping, she returned to Condé Nast working at different times as Deputy Editor of Tatler magazine and Fashion Director of British Vogue alongside Grace Coddington, Liz Tilberis and Sheila Wetton.
-Whilst at Vogue she became personal style advisor to Diana, Princess of Wales and eventually became Deputy Editor of Vogue under Alexandra Shulman, a role which was created specifically for her.
+Following a brief stint at Good Housekeeping, she returned to Condé Nast working at different times as Deputy Editor of Tatler magazine and Fashion Director of British Vogue, alongside Grace Coddington, Liz Tilberis and Sheila Wetton.

+While at Vogue, she became personal style advisor to Diana, Princess of Wales, and eventually became Deputy Editor of Vogue under Alexandra Shulman, a role which was created specifically for her.
 Whilst at Vogue, she worked with many well-known figures including photographers Patrick Demarchelier and Arthur Elgort as well as Kate Moss, Naomi Campbell and Linda Evangelista whose first appearances in Vogue she directed.
 With her appetite whetted by the expansion of Vogue on a worldwide scale, she joined Condé Nast International as Editorial Director in 1997.